CharlesRyan/whiskers-and-witchcraft/README.md

 ## ✨ The Story Behind the Magic

-This delightful little game is the result of a fun AI-assisted coding session, inspired by my incredible life partner who embodies the perfect blend of:
+This delightful little game is the result of a fun AI-assisted coding session, inspired by:
 - 🔮 **Witchy vibes** - mystical, magical, and wonderfully enchanting
 - 🐱 **Cat obsession** - because every good witch needs her familiars
 - 🐕 **Dog love** - loyal companions make the best sidekicks
 - 💰 **Financial wisdom** - turning financial education into something magical

-What started as a playful experiment in collaborative coding with AI became a charming tribute to the person who makes every day feel like a magical adventure!

 ## 🎮 Game Features